Save your seat →

 Overview

-Deploy the Push browser extension for Google Chrome, Microsoft Edge, and Firefox using Microsoft Endpoint Manager (Intune).
+Deploy the Push browser extension for Google Chrome, Microsoft Edge, Firefox, Brave, and Comet using Microsoft Intune (previously Microsoft Endpoint Manager).

 Because the installation requires creating policies and deploying a PowerShell script, we recommend you implement the changes first in a test environment.